BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2025-01-08-working-with-graph-databases-in-python.md

   - linked-data
 ---

-BGS produces a number of linked datasets which are stored as RDF graph databases.
+In BGS, we work with a number of linked datasets which are stored as RDF graph databases.
-These include valuable lithology classification schemes - the [BGS Rock Classification Scheme](https://www.bgs.ac.uk/technologies/bgs-rock-classification-scheme/), and a simpler international equivalent the [CGI Simple Lithology](http://resource.geosciml.org/classifier/cgi/lithology) vocabulary which BGS helped develop.
+These include our own comprehensive lithology classification, the [BGS Rock Classification Scheme](https://www.bgs.ac.uk/technologies/bgs-rock-classification-scheme/), and a simpler international equivalent the [CGI Simple Lithology](http://resource.geosciml.org/classifier/cgi/lithology) vocabulary which BGS helped develop.

+This blog post demonstrates how we use Python to parse such RDF data.
+In this example we traverse parent-child hierarchies within the CGI Simple Lithology scheme to identify all the groups to which a particular lithology belongs.
-We needed to parse some of this online RDF data as we wanted to use the classifications in our new field data capture tool.
+We use this information to simplify colour attribution of lithologies when plotted on a map in our new field data capture tool.
-In particular, we wanted to traverse parent-child hierarchies, so that we could use these to simplify colour attribution on a map of lithologies.
 We chose to do this work in Python, as the tool was being developed as a Python plugin for QGIS.